Georgians: Culture

-The Georgian language has been written in its own unique alphabet since the early 5th century.
+Georgian has been written in its own unique alphabet since the early 5th century.

 Language and linguistic subdivisions

-Georgian is the primary language for Georgians of all provenance, including those who speak other Kartvelian languages: Svans, Mingrelians and the Laz.
-The language known today as Georgian is a traditional language of the eastern part of the country which has spread to most of the present-day Georgia after the post-Christianization centralization in the first millennium CE.
-Today, Georgians regardless of their ancestral region use Georgian as their official language.
-The regional languages Svan and Mingrelian are languages of the west that were traditionally spoken in the pre-Christian Kingdom of Colchis, but later lost importance as the unified Kingdom of Georgia emerged.
-Their decline is largely due to the capital of the unified kingdom, Tbilisi, being in the eastern part of the country known as Kingdom of Iberia effectively making the language of the east an official language of the Georgian monarch.
+Georgian is the primary language for Georgians of all backgrounds, including those who speak other Kartvelian languages: Svans, Mingrelians, and the Laz.
+The language known today as Georgian is a traditional language of the eastern part of the country, which spread to most of present-day Georgia after the post-Christianization centralization in the first millennium CE.
+Today, Georgians, regardless of their ancestral region, use Georgian as their official language.
+The regional languages Svan and Mingrelian are languages of the west that were traditionally spoken in the pre-Christian Kingdom of Colchis but later lost importance as the unified Kingdom of Georgia emerged.
+Their decline is largely due to the capital of the unified kingdom, Tbilisi, being in the eastern part of the country known as the Kingdom of Iberia, effectively making the language of the east the official language of the Georgian monarch.

-All of these languages comprise the Kartvelian language family along with the related language of the Laz people, which has speakers in both Turkey and Georgia.
+All of these languages comprise the Kartvelian language family, along with the related language of the Laz people, which has speakers in both Turkey and Georgia.

-Georgian dialects include Imeretian, Rachan, Lechkhumian, Gurian, Adjarian, Imerkhevian (in Turkey), Kartlian, Kakhetian, Ingilo (in Azerbaijan), Tush, Khevsur, Mokhevian, Pshavian, Mtiuletian, Fereydanian (in Fereydunshahr and Fereydan, Iran), Meskhetian and Javakhetian dialect.
+The Georgian language has at least 18 dialects, including Imeretian, Rachan, Lechkhumian, Gurian, Adjarian, Imerkhevian (in Turkey), Kartlian, Kakhetian, Ingiloan (in Azerbaijan), Tushetian, Khevsurian, Mokhevian, Pshavian, Tianetian, Mtiuletian-Gudamaqrian, Fereydanian (in Fereydunshahr and Fereydan, Iran), Meskhetian, and Javakhian.